Scooby-Doo! WrestleMania Mystery: Plot

 Scooby-Doo and Shaggy Rogers have beaten the hardest level of WWE's latest video game and won an all-expenses-paid stay at WWE City to watch WrestleMania, with the rest of Mystery, Inc. agreeing to join them at their insistence.
 Upon their arrival, the gang meet John Cena, who gives the gang VIP tickets for the next event; his trainer Cookie; and the latter's nephew Ruben.

 As the show gets underway, Vince McMahon unveils the WWE Championship belt, the title for which was vacated due to Kane's previous match being overturned and is now available over the weekend.
 Later that night, Daphne Blake and Velma Dinkley overhear Ruben and Cookie arguing over the latter not becoming an official wrestler due to a leg injury he suffered.
 Meanwhile, Shaggy and Scooby are attacked by a "Ghost Bear".
-Triple H and Brodus Clay intervene, but the fiend overpowers them before disappearing.
+Triple H and Brodus Clay intervene, but the monster overpowers them before disappearing.
 The following morning, Mystery Inc. learn from WWE executive Ms. Richards that the Ghost Bear has been terrorizing WWE City for the past few weeks.
 After McMahon asks the gang to solve the mystery to protect the championship belt, Cena and Sin Cara explain that the Ghost Bear originated over a century prior, when it was defeated by Cara's ancestor, Sin Cara Grande, on the land that WWE City would later be built on.
 Furious over the loss, the bear went on a rampage until Grande exiled it to a nearby cave, at the cost of his leg and career.
 Cara fears that its ghost was stirred by WrestleMania and is now seeking revenge.